rankingdigitalrights/index2018/app/_companies/twitter.md

   - item:
     change: negative
     title: P10.
 Process for responding to third-party requests for user information
-    body: The company’s P10 score declined because Twitter no longer provide an example of how it implements its process to respond to private requests.
+    body: The company’s P10 score declined because Twitter no longer provides an example of how it implements its process to respond to private requests.

 ---